lailab21/HW1-python/README.md

-# creating and finish new exercises
+# creating and finish new exercises.
 # creating another commit for exercise